This site is a work in progress. Please take a look around and let us know what you think!

 1-844-777-3571, 905-529-7878

-Confidential telephone support and crisis intervention.
-Provides referrals to local community supports and inpatient programs including the Good Shepherd Barrett Centre for Crisis Support.
+24 hour confidential telephone support and crisis intervention.
+Provides referrals to local community supports and inpatient programs, including the Good Shepherd Barrett Centre for Crisis Support.

 Good Shepherd Women’s Emergency Services, Martha House